Paul Boateng: Roles outside politics

-Boateng is an active Methodist and is a lay preacher; he served as a Methodist delegate to the World Council of Churches and as Vice-Moderator of its program to combat racism.
-During the South African General Elections of 1994 which ended apartheid, he was a member of the delegation sent by the Association of Western European Parliamentarians Against Apartheid to monitor the elections.
+Boateng is an active Methodist and is a lay preacher; he served as a Methodist delegate to the World Council of Churches and as Vice-Moderator of its programme to combat racism.
+During the South African General Elections of 1994, which ended apartheid, he was a member of the delegation sent by the Association of Western European Parliamentarians Against Apartheid to monitor the elections.

 He previously served on the board of the English National Opera (1984 to 1997) and the English Touring Opera (1993 to 1997).
 In 1993, he wrote the foreword to the HarperCollins collected works edition of Jane Austen's Sense and Sensibility.
 He has been a commentator and television presenter on programmes including Channel 4's Nothing But The Truth and BBC Radio 4's Looking Forward to the Past.

-In 2011 he was a non-executive Director of Aegis Defence Services, a private security, military and risk management company founded by controversial arms dealer Lt Colonel Tim Spicer, who was at the heart of the Sandline affair but had left by 2013.
+In 2011, he was a non-executive Director of Aegis Defence Services, a private security, military and risk management company founded by controversial arms dealer Lt Colonel Tim Spicer, who was at the heart of the Sandline affair but had left by 2013.

-He was serving on the executive board of the international Christian charity Food for the Hungry, in 2012 and is a trustee of the Planet Earth Institute along with chairman Álvaro Sobrinho.
+Boateng was serving on the executive board of the international Christian charity Food for the Hungry, in 2012 and is a trustee of the Planet Earth Institute along with chairman Álvaro Sobrinho.

-Lord Boateng is a vice-president of The London Library.
+Boateng is a vice-president of The London Library.

-In 2014, Lord Boateng became the chair of charity BookAid International.
+In 2014, he became the chair of charity BookAid International.

-In 2019, Lord Boateng became Chancellor of the University of Greenwich.
+In 2019, he became Chancellor of the University of Greenwich.

 Honours and awards

 In 1988, the Southern Christian Leadership Conference honoured Boateng as the recipient of the Dr. Martin Luther King Jr. Award for his contributions to the field of civil rights.

-In 2003 he was named on the list of "100 Great Black Britons".
+In 2003, Boateng was named on the list of "100 Great Black Britons".

 He received honorary Doctor of Law degrees from West London University on 25 July 2018, Lincoln University (Pennsylvania) in 2004 and the University of Bristol in 2007.

+Boateng was appointed Commander of the Royal Victorian Order (CVO) in the 2023 Birthday Honours for services as a trustee of the Duke of Edinburgh's International Award.